An Introduction to the Analysis of the Next-generation Sequencing Data [EL019]

 Participant profile

 Clinical researchers, clinical epidemiologists, molecular biologists, bioinformaticians and biostatisticians aspiring to run sequencing-based data analyses by themselves, or work with next-generation sequencing data and want to know how this is typically created.
-Some affinity with scripts and/or genetics is suggested.
+Affinity with scripts is suggested, as the practical sessions cover technical topics.
+Basic understanding of genetics is required, such as the different types of DNA variants, inheritance patterns, the concept of gene regulation and expression.
+These topics will be repeats briefly in class but not explained at length.
+Contact the coordinator for details.

 Assessment